 Composting is really just an imitation of nature.

 Permaculture, organic home-gardening, and organic farming are getting the respect they deserve recently.
-The act of taking care of the soil is called permaculture, letting beneficial microbes and fungi live and prosper right where leaf litter falls and plants die back, returning their nutrients to the soil.
+The act of taking care of the soil is called permaculture, letting beneficial microbes and fungi live and prosper right where leaf litter falls, returning their nutrients to the soil.
 This is the act of growing soil!

 Composting is no different, but the controlled action happens in a bin or pile, and the resulting fertile soil is spread where it is needed.
 It is loaded with beneficial microbes, fungi, and insects that break down falling plant debris, and the list goes on.
 Living compost is what you would start permaculture with.
 Its water retention is second to none!
 Go ahead and get excited.
 Composting is easy whether done directly on the ground, in a bin, or in a tumbler.

 What you’ll need:

 - Stems or sticks